Imagine…

 Leggy seedlings are a common problem for gardeners, but there are a few things you can do to help strengthen them.

 Another way to help leggy seedlings is to give them more light.
 If they are getting long and spindly, it means they aren’t getting enough light.
 Try moving them to a sunnier spot, or using grow lights.
 If your seedlings have multiple sets of leaves, you can pinch them back.
-But the best way to strengthen leggy seedlings you’re growing indoors is to run an oscillating fan on them.
+But the best way to strengthen leggy seedlings you’re growing indoors is to create wind by running a fan on them.

 Can you bury leggy seedlings deeper?

-You can bury with tomatoes, eggplant, pepper, and basil seedlings deeper.
-If they have only one set of leaves, you can bury them up to their first set of leaves.
-If they have more than one set of leaves, remove their lower leaves and bury them in a taller pot up to their top set of leaves.
+You can bury leggy tomatoes, eggplant, pepper, and basil seedlings deeper.
+If they have only one set of leaves, you can bury the stem up to the first group of leaves.
+If they have more than one set of leaves, remove their lower leaves and bury them in a taller pot up to their top leaves.

 How can I keep my seedlings from drying out?